googlefonts/fontations/docs/parsing-rework.md

 state — but it is now an ordinary `ComputedSize` record that codegen calls like any other, rather than a shape the framework has no room for.

-Records nested two deep, which is the case `codegen-positioned` had to propagate positioned-ness for.
+Records nested two deep, the case that used to need positioned-ness propagated through containment.
 There is nothing left to propagate:

 ```rust
 impl<'a> PairPosFormat2<'a> {